Xudong-Huang/may/README.md

 </div>

 ## Features
-* Stackful coroutine implementation based on [generator][generator]
+* Stackful coroutine implementation based on [generator][generator];
-* Support schedule on configurable number of threads for multi-cores
+* Support schedule on configurable number of threads for multi-cores;
-* Support coroutine version local storage([CLS][cls])
+* Support coroutine version local storage([CLS][cls]);
-* Support efficient network async IO
+* Support efficient network async IO;
-* Support efficient timer management
+* Support efficient timer management;
-* Support standard sync primitives plus semaphore, mpmc channel etc.
+* Support standard sync primitives plus semaphore, mpmc channel etc;
-* Support cancellation of coroutines
+* Support cancellation of coroutine;
-* Support graceful panic handling that will not affect other coroutines
+* Support graceful panic handling that will not affect other coroutines;
-* Support scoped coroutine creation
+* Support scoped coroutine creation;
-* Support general select for all the coroutine APIs
+* Support general select for all the coroutine APIs;
-* All the coroutine APIs are compatible with std library semantics
+* All the coroutine APIs are compatible with std library semantics;
-* All the coroutine APIs can be safely called in thread context
+* All the coroutine APIs can be safely called in thread context;

 ## Usage